Last year, I had the opportunity to walk the full manufacturing works of a third-tier automotive component supplier in North Carolina.

-Oil and lubrication that is floating in the air and going onto the floor and machines is not doing anybody any good.
-It's a waste of money and a waste of product.
+Oil and lubrication that are floating in the air and going onto the floor and machines are not doing anybody any good.
+It's a waste of money and a waste of products.

 With a properly-installed system, you shouldn't even be able to smell the fluid.
 It's not going to be on everything; all of the oil or lubricant should be going on the intended target.

 NED: How can users get their systems to this degree of accuracy?

 We work with customers to pick the right nozzle size for their application.
 First is the choice of hydraulic or air atomizing.
 If air atomizing is the best choice, we need to select the right design.
 There are literally thousands of choices of spray setups, internal mix or external mix designs, and different nozzle bodies.
 We also need to confirm the best air and liquid pressures for optimal performance.

 Once we have that figured out, then we look at how to position the nozzles and how to control the system.
 We can provide manifolds or headers for those air atomizing nozzles and we also have spray controllers that optimize system performance.

 NED: I imagine this could be rather intimidating.
 How do you help customers walk through all of these variables and help them find the perfect solution?

 HOFFMEYER: The first thing we have to understand is what it is they are trying to accomplish.
 Some customers might be trying to humidify—they want to spray water into the air, but they don't want anything to get wet.